by Caitlin McIlwee, M.A., Psychological Services Pre-Doctoral Intern

 Additionally, you may want to seek your own help and support, for example, through family therapy, respite services or a local parent support group.

-The Integrated Pediatric Interventions program at Jewish Child & Family Services offers developmental, occupational and speech therapy, in addition to social work services and developmental groups for children on the autism spectrum.
+The Integrated Pediatric Therapies program at JCFS Chicago offers developmental, occupational and speech therapy, in addition to social work services and developmental groups for children on the autism spectrum.

-Meredith White, developmental therapist and coordinator of group services for IPI states, “We utilize a multi-disciplinary team approach to therapy, which includes therapists from each discipline meeting each week to collaborate regarding a child and family’s needs and goal plan.
+Meredith White, developmental therapist and coordinator of group services for Integrated Pediatric Therapies states, “We utilize a multi-disciplinary team approach to therapy, which includes therapists from each discipline meeting each week to collaborate regarding a child and family’s needs and goal plan.
 This approach is specifically profound for children with global deficits and autism in order to design a cohesive and comprehensive approach for interventions.”

 Where can I learn more?